chrisallenmoore/sveltekit-turtledb-todos/README.md

 # SvelteKit with TurtleDB Todos

 This is a test of using TurtleDB with SvelteKit.
+It works but is really, really basic and not polished or optimal by any means.
+I just wanted to evaluate TurtleDB with SvelteKit a bit.

 ## Developing